 A Month of Facebook Post Ideas for a Kick Ass Page

 Each of the panelists had talked about starting a page, but they felt there was no time to start and maintain it.
-One of the panelists also questioned whether a Facebook page was worth their company’s time.
+One of the panelists questioned whether a Facebook page was even worth their company’s time.

 Will running a Facebook page impact my business?

-Before we get into post ideas, we want to address our customer’s concern about whether or not time spent building an audience on Facebook is time well spent.
+Before we get into post ideas, we want to address our customer’s concern about whether or not building an audience on Facebook is time well spent.
 This question made us think, so we poked around and here’s what we found:

 - With well over 1.5 billion users in 2016, Facebook has the most users out of all social media platforms.
 The demographics of people who use Facebook show that the majority of them are most likely the household decision makers who would be pursuing mobile services such as cleaning, lawn care, snow removal, etc.